BC Severance Law

 Online severance calculators, especially free ones where you enter a few key pieces of information, will not account for many important characteristics of your previous employment and your future employment prospects.
 They can be useful in helping you determine if your employer’s severance or termination package is broadly within the realm of what is reasonable but will rarely provide you with case law similar enough to your circumstances to serve as support in negotiating a higher severance package.

 There is no substitute for conducting legal research.
-Judges across Canada will determine reasonable notice periods based upon an analysis of how the Bardal factors apply to each particular case.
+Judges across Canada will determine reasonable notice periods based on an analysis of how the Bardal factors apply to each particular case.
 (Wages earned over the notice period are colloquially referred to as severance.
 For an introduction to both reasonable notice periods and the Bardal factors, click here.)
 In conducting legal research, the goal is to find cases with characteristics as similar as possible to the matter at hand.
+To calculate severance, we look at several such cases and determine a range of possible outcomes in terms of reasonable notice/severance length, and then focus on determining the likeliest outcome within that range based on cases that may have particularly similar factors.

-Though lawyers often use paid research tools and products to help them work more efficiently, all Canadians have access to the fundamental tools they need to conduct their own legal research through CanLII, the Canadian Legal Information Institute (click here to learn more about CanLII).
+Though lawyers often use paid research tools and products to help them calculate severance more efficiently, all Canadians have access to the fundamental tools they need to conduct their own legal research through CanLII, the Canadian Legal Information Institute (click here to learn more about CanLII).

 The basic research process entails identifying the Bardal factors in the matter at hand, conducting numerous searches for cases with similar characteristics, reviewing the cases found through searches to ensure they are applicable (for example, a case similar to the matter at hand may have an employment agreement with significantly different terms, rendering the case irrelevant), and compiling a list of awarded notice periods (i.e. severance awards).